 Only fraud chargebacks should be given to Ravelin.
 Chargebacks due to goods not being as described, or being damaged, will be treated as indicators of fraud if uploaded.
 This should be avoided.

 In order to use chargeback data for machine learning, Ravelin must know which card transaction and customer the chargeback arose from.
 From this, we can identify the payment method, order, and customer that generated the chargeback.
 Ravelin can identify the transaction for a chargeback in three ways, in order of preference:

 So that we can keep track of the chargeback.
 If you do not store your chargebacks in a system that provides a chargeback ID, you can use the transaction ID, gateway reference, or order ID in its place.
 But be wary of the potential for collisions.

 For reporting purposes it is also useful that we know:

 The best way to share chargebacks with Ravelin is through the API.
 If your PSPs and acquirers provide API or webhook access to your chargebacks, you can use the data they provide to send chargebacks to the relevant Ravelin API endpoint:

 Adding chargebacks into Ravelin using the API guarantees the lowest actionable time for a chargeback, and hence provides you the best protection.

 Please reach out to us about configuring Stripe or Adyen webhooks for us to automatically ingest chargebacks from these PSPs.

 If your business practices involve refunding notifications of fraud before they turn into chargebacks, you can upload these TC-40s as if they were chargebacks.
-Add a custom attribute to the “chargeback” to indicate it’s a TC-40 if sending by API; or let us know that it’s a TC-40 in sharing by email.
+Add a custom attribute to the “chargeback” to indicate it’s a TC-40 when sending by API.

 As the TC-40 is not yet a chargeback, it is acceptable to use the order amount and currency as the chargeback amount, and so these do not need to be sent.